 Intro.
 Pizza: great!
 Duck breast filet (F: "magret de canard", It.: "petto d'anatra"): delicious!
-No surpise, in the duck region of France, many - if not all - pizzerias serve "duck breast pizza".
+No surpise,: I live in the duck region of France, and many - if not all - pizzerias serve "duck breast pizza".
 My favorite!

 - Preparation time: 90 minutes

 - Pizza dough rise time: 24 hours (3-4, if you are in a pinch)

 - Sauce prep time: Cook/bake time: 1 hour

 - Makes 2 medium size pizzas, with (hopefully) a "bubly, solid foam" Napolitan-like texture.

 Last page update: July 2020

 ©2018-2020 F. Dörenberg, unless stated otherwise.
 All rights reserved worldwide.
 No part of this publication may be used without permission from the author.